Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 When deciding if students can be admitted, we look at projected enrollment and staffing numbers at both the releasing and receiving schools.

-- Initial Open Enrollment placements: If space is available, students will be offered placement at the requested school and grade in the order in which their number is drawn in the lottery.
+- Initial Open Transfer placements: If space is available, students will be offered placement at the requested school and grade in the order in which their number is drawn in the lottery.

-- Late August Open Enrollment placements: placements at this time may be to alleviate over- crowding at a school; in this case students from the overcapacity school will be offered placement to their requested school without regard to their waitlist number.
+- Additional placements (typically in late August but offers may occur in Spring): placements at this time may be to alleviate over- crowding at a school; in this case students from the overcapacity school will be offered placement to their requested school without regard to their waitlist number.
+(Example: If Stevenson is overcrowded and District administrators decide to alleviate the overcrowding by placing some Stevenson students at Cherry Crest, Stevenson attendance area students from the Cherry Crest waitlist will be offered placement at Cherry Crest regardless of their position on the waitlist)

 What is meant by school status?